Renaudjean/Quiz-Project-Groupe3/README.md

 # Quiz-Project :sparkles:
-Study project of Junior Devs | Made in Annecy-le-Vieux, March-April, 2022
+Study project of Junior Devs | Made with :heart: in Annecy-le-Vieux, March-April, 2022

 ## General information